MBashov/Magma-Heaven/README.md

 - **User Authentication**: Register, log in, and access personalized content.
 - **Authorization**: Certain actions (such as editing and deleting posts) are restricted to the post's author.
 - **Volcano Management**: Users can add, edit, and delete volcano posts.
-They can also vote for volcanoes they're interested in, provided they aren’t the post’s author.
+They can also vote for volcanoes they're interested in, (only if they aren’t the post’s author).
 - **Profile Page**: View and manage the volcanoes you've created or voted for.

 ---